blasks/barnacle/docs/model.rst

 clusters to be derived from components by identifying in each component the elements associated with non-zero weights.

-Barnacle was developed with metatranscriptomic datasets in mind.
+Barnacle was developed with metatranscriptomic datasets in mind :cite:p:`blaskowski2024simultaneous`.
 However, it could feasibly be applied to any multi-way dataset, and would be especially well suited for other omics datasets.
 For more on this please see the :doc:`omics<omics>` section.